platformsh/gha-prep-for-autopr/README.md

 * `github-token` -
   Github [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with access rights to the target repository so we can work with the github api. **REQUIRED**.
+* `status-checks` - Comma seperated list of status checks that must pass for the PR to be accepted.
+Defaults to `platformsh,TestPrEnvironment`.
+You do not need to include `platformsh` as it will **always** be included.
+If you do not have a `TestPrEnvironment` check, and want to remove it, pass in an empty string for this input.
 ## Outputs

 * `default-branch` - The default branch for the repository.